Toucaan/toucaan.docs/docs/core-concepts/architecture.md

 │   └── utils
 ```

+By design, Toucaan keeps all of the css required by your application in one place.
+Meaning, **everything that is used by an app, lives within the app!**

 ### Brief Explanation

-The folder structure shown above is a simple architecture that covers the [**entire design space**](space.md) of [the new web](https://bubblin.io/blog/the-new-landscape-of-the-web).
-There are several new kind of devices connected to the web today and with Toucaan you can add support for all of those from one place.
+Toucaan follows a simple styling architecture that mirrors the reality of devices in the world today.
+It covers support for **[all the new devices on web](https://bubblin.io/blog/the-new-landscape-of-the-web) with a complete coverage of the [formal intrinsic design space](space.md)**.

 ### Quick Overview